Kotaro Uchikoshi: Career

 The sequel to Nine Hours, Nine Persons, Nine Doors was Zero Escape: Virtue's Last Reward (2012).
 In an attempt to reduce costs, Uchikoshi asked Chunsoft if he could develop Virtue's Last Reward and its eventual sequel simultaneously, as both games would use the same game engine and digital assets; Chunsoft agreed to the proposal.
 Uchikoshi maintained his duties as the director, planner, and scenario writer.
 Despite positive international reviews, Virtue's Last Reward was another commercial failure in Japan.
 As a result, Chunsoft placed the game's sequel on indefinite hiatus, effectively concluding the Zero Escape series.
 Uchikoshi examined the possibility of financing the development through the use of crowdfunding on a website like Kickstarter, but felt that the idea was "not quite persuasive enough".

 After Virtue's Last Reward, Uchikoshi returned to freelance work.
 He wrote a scenario for Steins;Gate: Linear Bounded Phenogram (2013) before working on his first non-game related project, the anime series Punch Line (2015).
 Uchikoshi wrote the episode scripts, which he noted were more cinematic in tone than most of his previous projects.
 The series ran on Japanese television from April to June 2015.
 Uchikoshi also wrote a Punch Line manga, which began serialization in September, and a video game adaptation, released in 2016.

 Meanwhile, fans of the Zero Escape series created an online campaign to raise awareness and support the development of a sequel to Virtue's Last Reward.
 Uchikoshi noted that the fan presence was a key factor for the sequel's reevaluation.
 While delivering the pitch for the game, he used a fan-made vocal rendition of the series theme song; Spike Chunsoft agreed to the proposal, and green-lit production of Zero Time Dilemma (2016).
 With Zero Time Dilemma, Uchikoshi intended to resolve all mysteries left from the previous two games in the series, as well as those introduced in the third.
 Following the game's release, he remarked that having devoted the last decade of his life to the series, he was saddened to see it finally come to an end.
 His next two projects were announced in 2017: the escape room game The Pop Star's Room of Doom, and the video game AI: The Somnium Files.
 Another anime project, The Girl in Twilight, was announced in 2018, for which Uchikoshi wrote the original concept.

 In 2018, it was announced that Uchikoshi had left Spike Chunsoft and formed a new, independent video game developer, Too Kyo Games, together with writer Kazutaka Kodaka and composer Masafumi Takada, both of whom previously worked on the Danganronpa series at Spike Chunsoft.
 Other Danganronpa staff members, and Uchikoshi's fellow Infinity writer Takumi Nakazawa, also joined the company.
-At Too Kyo Games, Uchikoshi has the role of scenario writer and game director, and is writing two video games: "Project #1", co-written by Kodaka; and World's End Club, an action-adventure game involving children playing a death game.
+At Too Kyo Games, Uchikoshi has the role of scenario writer and game director, and has written two video games: World's End Club, an action-adventure game involving children playing a death game, and The Hundred Line: Last Defense Academy, a tactical role-playing game co-written with Kodaka.